 So, what does the roadmap for various Integration products look like?

-- Red Hat JBoss Fuse and the art of enterprise integration presents an overview of the JBoss Fuse platform and discuss considerations from connectivity to deployment architecture.
-Due attention will be given to the latest features in Fuse 6.3 and Fuse integration services for OpenShift by Red Hat, and we’ll take a look ahead to JBoss Fuse 7.
-The session will include live demos, lessons learned, and best practices from Frost Bank’s successful migration to JBoss Fuse, resulting in a middleware architecture that maintained existing client interfaces and provided maximum flexibility to handle future requirements.
+- Red Hat Fuse and the art of enterprise integration presents an overview of the Red Hat Fuse platform and discuss considerations from connectivity to deployment architecture.
+Due attention will be given to the latest features in Fuse 6.3 and Fuse integration services for OpenShift by Red Hat, and we’ll take a look ahead to Red Hat Fuse 7.
+The session will include live demos, lessons learned, and best practices from Frost Bank’s successful migration to Red Hat Fuse, resulting in a middleware architecture that maintained existing client interfaces and provided maximum flexibility to handle future requirements.

 There you have it.
 Integration components within the enterprise IT landscape are also bonafide passengers in the transformation journey along with the very systems and applications they integrate.
 Just like they sunset certain legacy applications, enterprises may very well have to cease employing some integration techniques.